 - A substance that is added to a food for its technical or functional effect in the processing but is present in the finished food at insignificant levels and does not have any technical or functional effect in that food

-For the most part, common mechanical and biological processing used for multiple-ingredient products is allowed under the USDA National Organic Program (NOP).
-However, there are specific actions and technologies that are prohibited in organic food processing.
+For the most part, common mechanical and biological processing used for food products are allowed under the USDA National Organic Program:

 OTCO recommends you always notify us prior to purchase of new technology to determine compliance of the new equipment, device, and its processing actions.

 Which processes are prohibited for my organic product?